Contact 3-manifolds, holomorphic curves and intersection theory: Contact manifolds, symplectic fillings and cobordisms

 If $M_- = \emptyset$, we call $(W,\omega)$ a (strong) \defin{symplectic filling} of $(M_+,\xi_+)$, and if $M_+ = \emptyset$, we say $(W,\omega)$ is a \defin{symplectic cap} for $(M_-,\xi_-)$. \end{defn}

-There are many interesting questions one can ask about contact manifolds and the existence of symplectic fillings or cobordisms, and most (though not all) known results in this area are in dimension three.
-Here is a brief sampling of known results: \begin{enumerate} \item Martinet \cite{Martinet} proved that every closed oriented $3$-manifold admits a contact structure. \item A combination of results due to Gromov and Eliashberg \cites{Gromov,Eliashberg:diskFilling,Eliashberg:overtwisted} implies that any contact structure on any closed $3$-manifold $M$ is homotopic through oriented $2$-plane fields to a contact structure $\xi$ for which $(M,\xi)$ admits no symplectic filling.
-These are the so-called \emph{overtwisted} contact structures. \item A result of Lisca \cite{Lisca:curvature} even gives examples of closed oriented $3$-manifolds on which \emph{no} contact structure is symplectically fillable.
-Etnyre and Honda \cite{EtnyreHonda:noTight} later extended this to find $3$-manifolds on which every contact structure is overtwisted. \item In contrast to fillings, Etnyre and Honda \cite{EtnyreHonda:cobordisms} showed that symplectic \emph{caps} do exist for any closed contact $3$-manifold, and in fact they come in infinitely many distinct topological types. \item Etnyre and Honda \cite{EtnyreHonda:cobordisms} also showed that every closed overtwisted contact $3$-manifold admits a symplectic cobordism to every other closed contact $3$-manifold. \end{enumerate}
+There are many interesting questions one can ask about contact manifolds and the existence of symplectic fillings or cobordisms.
+The strongest results in this area are typically specific to dimension three, though there has also been considerable recent progress in higher dimensions.
+Here is a brief sampling of known results: \begin{enumerate} \item Martinet \cite{Martinet} proved that every closed oriented $3$-manifold admits a contact structure.
+This result was recently extended to all dimensions by Borman-Eliashberg-Murphy \cite{BEM}, given the obviously necessary topological condition that an \emph{almost} contact structure exists. \item A combination of results due to Gromov and Eliashberg \cites{Gromov,Eliashberg:diskFilling,Eliashberg:overtwisted} implies that any contact structure on any closed $3$-manifold $M$ is homotopic through oriented $2$-plane fields to a contact structure $\xi$ for which $(M,\xi)$ admits no symplectic filling.
+These are the so-called \emph{overtwisted} contact structures.
+This notion has also recently been generalized to all dimensions in \cite{BEM}. \item A result of Lisca \cite{Lisca:curvature} even gives examples of closed oriented $3$-manifolds on which \emph{no} contact structure is symplectically fillable.
+Etnyre and Honda \cite{EtnyreHonda:noTight} later extended this to find $3$-manifolds on which every contact structure is overtwisted. \item In contrast to fillings, Etnyre and Honda \cite{EtnyreHonda:cobordisms} showed that symplectic \emph{caps} do exist for any closed contact $3$-manifold, and in fact they come in infinitely many distinct topological types.
+The existence of caps in all higher dimensions was established only very recently, in parallel work of Conway-Etnyre \cite{ConwayEtnyre:caps} and Lazarev \cite{Lazarev:caps}. \item Etnyre and Honda \cite{EtnyreHonda:cobordisms} also showed that every closed overtwisted contact $3$-manifold admits a symplectic cobordism to every other closed contact $3$-manifold.
+The higher-dimensional analogue of this result was recently established by Eliash\-berg-Murphy \cite{EliashbergMurphy:cobordisms}. \end{enumerate}